ESEN

 I want to learn how to grow avocados.
 Can you help me?

-Yes, this is exactly what this project is about: helping to teach others in Spain (and perhaps beyond) how to grow avocados locally and sustainably.
+Yes, this is exactly what this project is about: helping to teach others in Spain (and beyond) how to grow avocados locally and sustainably.
 We will create, compile, and share resources that will teach you about avocado cultivation.

 Avocados require a lot of water: is there a risk that this project could create any kind of environmental problem?